thomasthomas777/AdventOfCode2020/README.md

 # Advent Of Code 2020
-The repository contains Haskell based solutions to the Advent Of Code 2020 (https://adventofcode.com/2020) challenge.
+The repository contains Haskell based solutions to the Advent of Code 2020 (https://adventofcode.com/2020) challenge.

 # Prerequisites
 From a standard GHC installation, the following Cabal packages are required, to run all the solutions: